Justbeingjustin/lending-club-csharp/README.md

 Pull requests are welcome.

 For large changes, please open an issue first to discuss what you would like to add.

+## Versioning
+We use Semantic Versioning (SemVer) for versioning. if you're unfamiliar with this versioning, then please check out the SemVer docs.